Safe Beaches and Shellfish - Project Outcomes

 A conceptual model brought together the social-ecological systems research focused on sources, delivery, and residence time with parallel consideration of factors that influence connections between scientific knowledge and decision-making.
 This conceptual model served as an important boundary object to coordinate across six different disciplines spanning the natural and social sciences: hydrogeomorphology, environmental communication and sustainability science, marine biology and oceanography, microbiology, spatial information sciences, and macro-ecology.

-To prevent human illness from pathogenic Vibrio species affecting shellfish methods were developed to detect the actual pathogenic strains of Vibrio species and a patent application was filed for a new assay to detect V. parahaemolyticus in oysters.
+To prevent human illness from pathogenic Vibrio species affecting shellfish, methods were developed to detect the actual pathogenic strains of Vibrio species and a patent was obtained for a new assay to detect V. parahaemolyticus in oysters (CA Whistler, F. Xu, and J Hall, co-inventors: Methods and compositions for identifying pathogenic Vibrio parahaemolyticus.
+2017.
+Patent No. 62/128,764).
 Forecasting models of the incidence and concentrations of pathogenic vibrios in regional shellfish harvest areas were developed to inform harvest management practices to reduce risks of vibrio-borne illness associated with raw shellfish consumption.

 A model for prediction of watershed microbial contamination along the Maine coast, including a new high-resolution topographic map of the coastline delineating boundaries of watersheds and drainage networks, was developed.
 A hydrodynamic and particle tracking model was developed with stakeholders to enable investigation of estuarine parameter space with different combinations of environmental forcings.